krushna04/Simple-Wikipedia-login-/README.md

 # Wikipedia-Login
-Step how to login Wikipedia
+Simple hard coded code for the wikipedia login